oldrover/data_streaming/README.md

 # Data Streaming Nanodegree

-### Includes Exercises and my projects for the Udacity Data Streaming Nanodegree
+### Exercises and my projects for the Udacity Data Streaming Nanodegree